-Dr. Brandon Grimes is a pulmonologist and critical care physician who practices in Beverly Hills, Burbank, Westwood and Porter Ranch.
-He also provides consultations and critical care services to patients hospitalized in Ronald Reagan UCLA Medical Center, UCLA Santa Monica Medical Center, and Providence Little Company of Mary Medical Center Torrance.
-He is board certified in internal medicine, pulmonary disease and critical care medicine, and has expertise in COPD/emphysema, bronchiectasis, lung nodules and lung cancer.
+Dr. Brandon Grimes is a pulmonologist and critical care physician who practices in Burbank, Westwood, Downtown LA, Santa Clarita and Porter Ranch.
+He also provides consultations and critical care services to patients hospitalized in Ronald Reagan UCLA Medical Center, UCLA Santa Monica Medical Center, Barlow Respiratory Hospital and Providence St. Joseph in Burbank.
+He is board-certified in internal medicine, pulmonary disease and critical care medicine, and has expertise in COPD/emphysema, bronchiectasis, lung nodules and lung cancer.

 When he's not working, Dr. Grimes is an avid outdoorsman, who loves hiking, backpacking and snowboarding, as well as playing guitar and spending time with his family.